 Article Content:

-An operational marketing plan outlines the marketing mix strategy that will achieve objectives set for a marketing strategy.
+An operational marketing plan outlines the marketing mix strategy that will achieve the objectives set for a marketing strategy.
 It is a bridge between strategic marketing and marketing execution.

 Operational marketing plans help you focus on your goals, provide a direction for execution, and help adapt to changes in the business.
 After a plan kicks off, an operational marketing strategy is used by teams as a reference that is visible for guidance and reviewed weekly for performance.